anuta7794/IBM-Data-Analyst-Capstone-Project/README.md

 ### 8. Final Presentation.

-After deriving key insights from the Stack Overflow Developer Survey data, I synthesized the findings into a comprehensive PowerPoint presentation.
+After deriving key insights from the Stack Overflow Developer Survey data, I synthesized the findings into a comprehensive **_PowerPoint presentation_**.
 This presentation highlights the most significant trends and patterns identified during the analysis, providing a clear and concise overview of the data's implications.

 ## Key Findings and Insights: